Understanding Mortgage Basics

 Interest: Each month, interest will be factored into payments according to an amortization schedule.
 Even though a borrower’s fixed payment may stay the same over the course of the loan, the amount allocated toward interest generally decreases over time while the portion allocated to principal increases.

 Mortgage insurance: When a borrower presents a down payment of less than 20% of the value of the home, mortgage lenders typically require private mortgage insurance.
+When developing a budget for owning a home, it’s important to know the difference between mortgage insurance and homeowners insurance and whether both are required.

 Reverse Mortgage Loans: What Are They?

-A reverse mortgage is available to homeowners 62 and older to supplement their income or pay for health care expenses by tapping into their home equity.
+A reverse mortgage is available to homeowners 62 and older to supplement their income or pay for healthcare expenses by tapping into their home equity.

 The loan can come in the form of a lump-sum payment, monthly payments, a line of credit, or a combination, usually tax-free.
 Interest accrues on the loan balance, but no payments are required.
 When a borrower dies, sells the property, or moves out permanently, the loan must be repaid entirely.